 Breastfeeding: Preventing sore nipples

 Getting started with breastfeeding can be a challenge.
 One of the biggest reasons many women stop breastfeeding early on is sore nipples.
-It is important for a mother to master proper positioning and latch early on to prevent nipple soreness.
+It is important for a mother to master proper positioning and latch of the baby early in the breastfeeding journey to prevent nipple soreness.

 The best treatment for sore nipples is prevention.
 Ensure a good positioning and latch at every feeding.
 Keep the fabric closest to your breast clean and dry.
 Hand express some milk or use a breast pump before the baby latches if your breasts are full or engorged.
 This will make your breast softer so your baby can latch on better.
 Check with a breastfeeding support person or health care professional for more suggestions.